eiffel-community/community/GOVERNANCE.md

 Being contributor is a prerequisite for becoming a maintainer to the projects they are contributing to.
 In order for a contributor to become a maintainer, the individual must be nominated by one of the existing maintainers with a reference to the individual's history of contributions to the project.
-The nomination is done as a pull request to the *CODEOWNERS* file in corresponding project's git repository.
-The approval must be done on the pull request by project's maintainers.
+The nomination is discussed and voted on in the maintainer discussion channel.
+If approved, the nominated contributor should be added to the maintainer list.

 ### Maintainers